LiMe-NanoBioeng/pressure_control/README.md

 In microfluidic systems, flow control is typically achieved by syringe pumps or pressure-based fluidic systems.
 A syringe pump gives a constant flow rate by forwarding the plunger at a constant speed.
 The pressure output of a syringe pump is dependent on the microfluidic system's flow resistance.
-The syringe pump is advantageous when injecting a solution at a high pressure (>100 kPa) and regulating at a constant flow rate.
+The syringe pump is advantageous when injecting a solution at a high pressure (>100 kPa) and regulating at a defined flow rate.
 In contrast, a pressure-based fluidic system provides a constant flow by pneumatically pressuring the solution.
 The flow rate becomes dependent on the microfluidic system's flow resistance.
-Thus, a pressure-based fluidic system requires feedback control when regulating the flow at a constant flow rate or terminating the flow at a finite injection volume.
+Thus, a pressure-based fluidic system requires feedback control when regulating the flow at a defined flow rate or terminating the flow at a finite injection volume.
 The pressure-based fluidic system typically uses a sample tube or a bottle to store the sample solution.
 This configuration is beneficial for maintaining the temperature of the sample solution before the injection simply by using dry bathes to cool or heat sample tubes.
 Unlike syringe pumps, the pressure-based fluidic system can easily be multiplexed by adding sample tubes.
 The system can reduce the dead volume and avoid contamination by using a one-time-use sample tube.
 Thus, it is advantageous to adapt the system to multiplexed assays, such as multiplexed fluorescent in situ hybridization, which involves multiple washing and reaction steps.
-Although pressure-based liquid handling systems are commercially available for multiplexed assays, they are expensive and less flexible than open-source systems.
+Although pressure-based liquid handling systems are commercially available for multiplexed assays, they are relatively expensive and less flexible than open-source systems.
 Previously reported systems based on pressure regulation use open-loop control for the flow rate.
 Thus, to provide a constant flow rate, the devices require a calibration curve that characterizes the relation between pressure and flow rate for each microfluidic system.

 Here, we present an open-source microfluidic system that enables regulation of the flow rate using the proportional-integral-derivative (PID) feedback control.
 Our system uses an Arduino micro that fully integrates the PID feedback control.
-This control involves measuring the flow rate with a flow sensor and controlling the pressure with an electromagnetic regulator to provide a constant flow rate.
+This control involves measuring the flow rate with a flow sensor and controlling the pressure with an electro-pneumatic regulator to provide a constant flow rate.
 We show the robust fluid exchange with our system demonstrating XX rounds of fluorescent oligo hybridization and stripping.

 To demonstrate our system's flexibility, we show an extension of our system using open-loop control and demonstrate two different applications: microfluidic droplet generation and pulsed jet formation.
-The extended system controls two electromagnetic regulators to provide different pressures for two phases, oil and aqueous solutions or gas and liquid.
+The extended system controls two electro-pneumatic regulators to provide different pressures for two phases, oil and aqueous solutions or gas and liquid.
 In the microfluidic droplet generation, we injected oil and aqueous solutions into a hydrophobic microfluidic device, in which aqueous droplets are generated in an oil continuous phase.
 We used agarose gel as the aqueous phase and demonstrated the single-cell encapsulation in agarose gel beads.
 To keep the agarose gel matrix in liquid form before the injection, we maintain the temperature of the agarose gel matrix containing cells in a 1.5 mL tube at 37C.
 In the pulsed jet formation, we integrated our system with a nozzle that generates small droplets using two-phase flows.
 To minimize the amount of aqueous solution used, we here leveraged the solenoid valve to generate a liquid jet for a short period of time.
+Our system can be extended up to four electro-pneumatic regulators (four analog inputs/outputs), ten solenoid valves (driven at 24V via ten digital pins), one flow meter (I2C), and one latching valve  (driven at 5 V via one digital pin).
 These demonstrations show the robustness and flexibility of our open-source microfluidic system for various applications.

 ## Hardware description